SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 This is a first start guide for starters to patch a copy of revanced YouTube.

+This guide is for non-root users, but is should still work for root users.

 Remember: There is **NO** way to *download* revanced.
 To prevent distrubution of copyrighted materials, you need to "make" revanced yourself. **ANY places where you can _download_ Revanced YouTube is either lying or contains malware**

 # Requirements